Juhani

 was achieved through customers':

-- Confidence to delivering: Products were delivered timely
+- Confidence to delivering: Products were delivered timely according to the specifications

 - Confidence to performing: Products function the way it was supposed